Civil Engineering Study 85-3

 Report - Technical

 Pan, Lan-Cheng; Yu, Wei-wen; and Snyder, Brian K., "Load and resistance factor design of cold formed steel comparative study of design methods for cold formed steel" (1985).
 Center for Cold-Formed Steel Structures Library.
-Paper 139.
+139.